 Alice Cooper Band

-Alice Cooper (born Vincent Damon Furnier; February 4, 1948) is an American rock singer and songwriter whose career spans sixty years.
-With a raspy voice and a stage show that features numerous props and stage illusions, Cooper is considered by many music journalists and peers to be "The Godfather of Shock Rock".
-He has drawn equally from horror films, vaudeville, and garage rock to pioneer a macabre and theatrical brand of rock designed to shock audiences.
+Alice Cooper (born Vincent Damon Furnier; February 4, 1948) is an American rock singer and songwriter.
+With a career spanning more than five decades, Cooper is known for his raspy singing voice and theatrical stage shows which feature numerous props and stage illusions.
+He is considered by music journalists and peers to be "The Godfather of Shock Rock".
+He has drawn from horror films, vaudeville, and garage rock to pioneer a macabre and theatrical brand of rock designed to shock audiences.
 Originating in Phoenix, Arizona, in 1964, Alice Cooper was originally a band consisting of Furnier, guitarists Glen Buxton and Michael Bruce, bassist Dennis Dunaway, and drummer Neal Smith.
-The band released seven albums from 1969 to 1973, and broke up in 1975.
+The band released seven studio albums and several singles from 1969 to 1973, before disbanding in 1975.
 Having legally changed his name to Alice Cooper, Furnier began a solo career that year with the concept album Welcome to My Nightmare.
-Throughout his career, Cooper has sold over 50 million records.
-Cooper has experimented with various musical styles, mainly hard rock, glam rock, heavy metal, and glam metal, but also new wave, art rock, and industrial rock.
-He helped shape the sound and look of heavy metal, and has been described as the artist who "first introduced horror imagery to rock'n'roll, and whose stagecraft and showmanship have permanently transformed the genre".
-He is also known for his wit offstage, with The Rolling Stone Album Guide calling him the world's most "beloved heavy metal entertainer".
-Aside from music, Cooper is a film actor, a golfing celebrity, a restaurateur, and, since 2004, a radio disc jockey (DJ) with his classic rock show Alice's Attic.
+He gained mainstream success with hits such as "School's Out", "No More Mr. Nice Guy", and "Poison".
+Over the course of his career, Cooper has released 30 studio albums and sold over 50 million records worldwide.
+Cooper has experimented with various musical styles, mainly hard rock, glam rock, heavy metal, and glam metal, as well as new wave, art rock, and industrial rock.
+He helped shape the sound and look of heavy metal, and he has been described as the artist who "first introduced horror imagery to rock'n'roll, and whose stagecraft and showmanship have permanently transformed the genre".
+Cooper is also known for his wit offstage, with The Rolling Stone Album Guide calling him the world's most "beloved heavy metal entertainer".
+He was inducted into the Rock And Roll Hall of Fame in 2011.
+Aside from his recording career, Cooper is a film actor, a golfing celebrity, a restaurateur, and, since 2004, a radio disc jockey with his classic rock show Alice's Attic.
+He is also known for his philanthropic work, particularly through his Solid Rock Foundation, which provides free music, art, and vocational programs for at-risk youth in Phoenix, Arizona.

 References